 - Zero deductible

-So if you accidentally drop your camera and the lens cracks, or leave it in a Lyft, your Extra Coverage may cover the cost to get your camera repaired or replaced.
+So if your lens cracks or you leave it in a Lyft, your Extra Coverage may cover the cost to get your camera repaired or replaced.
 Plus, you won’t have to pay a deductible, so your insurance company can pay you the full replacement cost, deductible-free!

 When we asked why he insured his camera, Peter G., a Lemonader from Brooklyn, NY, told us: